-If you dig further on this concept … you’re going to have your epiphany of the day year - and (and certainly maybe even a million bucks in your future songwriting royalties, if you really apply this concept).
+If you dig further on this concept … you’re going to have your epiphany of the year - and certainly maybe even a million bucks in your future songwriting royalties, if you really apply this concept.

 But referencing the above note, however, these just aren’t “guitar” riffs.
-2nd melodies can show up as many elements in the song.
+When it comes to writing a hit song, 2nd melodies can show up as many elements in the song.